Buck3ts41/KingCU.cc-SeaOfThieves-Cheat/README.md

 # Usage

 After compiling a new folder will create.
-Just start the .exe file in it when in lobby.
+Just make sure to start it when you are in the press a key to start screen.
+If you get pdevice error restart the program a few times

 # Credits